nphacks/drum-dancer/README.md

 1. **Launch the Game**: Click the "Open the Game" button on the Reddit post splash screen to launch Drum Dancer in full-screen mode
 2. **Main Interface**: Navigate using three tabs at the top of the screen:
-   - **🏠 Home**: Game setup, difficulty selection, and quick start options
+   - **Home**: Game setup, difficulty selection, and quick start options
-   - **🏆 Leaderboard**: View top scores across all difficulties with filtering options
+   - **Leaderboard**: View top scores across all difficulties with filtering options
-   - **📖 Tutorial**: Complete gameplay instructions, controls guide, and pro tips
+   - **Tutorial**: Complete gameplay instructions, controls guide, and pro tips

 ### Complete Step-by-Step Gameplay Guide